Budgie (band): History

-Budgie formed in 1967 in Cardiff, Wales under the name Hills Contemporary Grass.
-Their original line-up consisted of Burke Shelley on vocals and bass, Tony Bourge on guitar and vocals, and Ray Phillips on drums.
+Budgie formed in 1967 in Cardiff, Wales, under the name Hills Contemporary Grass.
+The original line-up consisted of Burke Shelley on vocals and bass, Tony Bourge on guitar and vocals and Ray Phillips on drums.
 After performing several gigs in 1968, the band changed their name to Budgie the following year and recorded their first demo.
 The band had initially considered going under the name "Six Ton Budgie", but decided the shorter single word variant was preferable.
-Burke Shelley has said that the band's name came from the fact that he, "loved the idea of playing noisy, heavy rock, but calling ourselves after something diametrically opposed to that".
+Burke Shelley has said that the band's name came from the fact that he "loved the idea of playing noisy, heavy rock, but calling ourselves after something diametrically opposed to that".

-Their debut album of strong, blues-oriented hard rock was recorded at Rockfield Studios with Black Sabbath producer Rodger Bain and released in 1971, followed by Squawk in 1972.
+Their eponymous debut album of strong, blues-oriented hard rock was recorded at Rockfield Studios with Black Sabbath producer Rodger Bain and released in 1971.
+It was followed by Squawk in 1972.
 The third album, Never Turn Your Back on a Friend (1973), contained "Breadfan", which was covered by Metallica in 1987.
-Metallica had covered another Budgie song, "Crash Course in Brain Surgery", earlier in their career.
+Metallica had also previously covered another Budgie song, "Crash Course in Brain Surgery".
 Ray Phillips left the band before the fourth album In for the Kill! was recorded.
 He was replaced by Pete Boot.

 In late 1974, Boot left and was replaced by Steve Williams for the album Bandolier.
-For concerts promoting this album (and the follow-up, If I Were Brittania I'd Waive the Rules), the band were augmented by second guitarist Myf Isaac.
-Music from the 1978 LP Impeckable was featured in the 1979 film J-Men Forever (shown frequently on the USA Network's "Night Flight" T.V. in the 1980s) which is now considered a cult classic.
-Both Bourge and Isaac left in 1978 and were replaced by ex Trapeze guitarist Robert Kendrick and ex Hawkwind guitarist Huw Lloyd-Langton.
-Langton's stint was short lived as Kendrick convinced the band to fire him.
-In late 1978, having been dropped by A&M and with no new recording contract, this line up floundered, and after 12 months Kendrick was replaced by "Big" John Thomas (b.
+For concerts promoting this album and the follow-up, If I Were Brittania I'd Waive the Rules, the band were augmented by second guitarist Myf Isaac.
+Music from the 1978 LP Impeckable featured in the 1979 film J-Men Forever (shown frequently on the USA Network's "Night Flight" T.V. in the 1980s), which is now considered a cult classic.
+Bourge and Isaac left in 1978 and were replaced by ex-Trapeze guitarist Robert Kendrick and ex-Hawkwind guitarist Huw Lloyd-Langton.
+Langton's stint was short-lived as Kendrick convinced the band to dismiss him.
+In late 1978, having been dropped by A&M and with no recording contract, this line-up floundered, and after 12 months Kendrick was replaced by "Big" John Thomas (b.
 21 February 1952) in late 1979.
-This line up recorded two albums for Kingsley Ward's 'Active' label: Power Supply (1980) and Nightflight (1981).
-1982 saw them signed to RCA for Deliver Us from Evil their final recording for a major label.
+This line-up recorded two albums for Kingsley Ward's 'Active' label: Power Supply (1980) and Nightflight (1981).
+1982 saw them signed to RCA for Deliver Us from Evil, their final recording for a major label.

 The band continued to have success during the new wave of British heavy metal period, playing the Reading Festival in 1980 and then headlining the festival in 1982.
 They built a particular following in Poland, where they played as the first heavy metal band behind the Iron Curtain, in 1982.
 Also notable was their tour in support of Ozzy Osbourne's Blizzard of Ozz Tour.